 Do you or your child dream of being on TV or the Movies?

-THIS Saturday May 4, 2024 ONLY, auditions will be held for Actors, Singers, Dancers and Models ages 5 & Up.
+THIS Saturday November 23, 2024 ONLY, JRP Virtual auditions will be held for Actors, Singers, Dancers and Models ages 5 & Up.

 It is pretty much a requirement that any actor or actress that is trying to get a job, must audition for the job before getting anywhere in film, television or commercial acting.
 Usually their talent agent will submit them to clients that are looking for talent first.
 This is done by sending in a headshot and resume for that actor or actress to the casting director based on their looks and skills.
 If the casting director likes what they see so far they will reach out to the agent and set up an audition.
 Having a good talent agent or manager can be the key to your success as an actor.